-Impact by predicted probability quintiles.
 Figure 8 shows the effect of the minimum wage separately for each predicted probability quintile.
-Panel (a) shows that there is a clear wage effect among the individuals most exposed to the minimum wage.
-Wages also increase for the second highest quintile of predicted probabilities, but this increase is statistically insignificant.
-Panels (b)-(d) show the effect of the policy on labor market outcomes such as employment, unemployment and participation.
-None of these outcomes show any substantial change even at the highest predicted probability quintile.
-Reassuringly, none of the outcomes are statistically distinguishable from zero in the bottom quintiles of predicted probability, which provides support for the validity of the research design.
+Figure 8A shows that there is a clear wage effect among the individuals most exposed to the minimum wage.
+Wages also increase for the second-highest quintile of predicted probabilities, but this increase is statistically insignificant.
+Figure 8B-8D shows the effect of the policy on labor market outcomes, such as employment, unemployment, and participation.
+None of these outcomes shows any substantial change even at the highest predicted probability quintile.
+Reassuringly, none of the outcomes are